 As mentioned earlier, depending on whether your current Job is level 80 or not, Skirmishes and Critical Engagements will reward you with either combat experience or endgame Tomestones.
 You can switch Jobs while you’re in the instance, but only if you are not currently in combat or inside a Critical Engagement.

-I don’t have any Jobs currently in the 71-79 range, but I’ve heard that the experience gains are pretty good if you’re using the Bozjan Southern Front for levelling.
-It sounds like it’s not a bad way to spend those last 9 levels, especially since you’re synced up to level 80, so you also get to use more actions than you might normally have, kind of like how Heaven on High or Palace of the Dead work for earlier levelling.
+The experience gains are pretty good if you’re using the Bozjan Southern Front for levelling from 71 to 80.
+It’s not a bad way to spend those last 9 levels, especially since you’re synced up to level 80, so you also get to use more actions than you might normally have, kind of like how Heaven on High or Palace of the Dead work for earlier levelling.

 I highly, highly recommend checking out The Bozjan Southern Front, whether you have a group beforehand or not.
 Even if you hated Eureka, there are enough quality of life improvements here that it does not feel like as much of a slog as Eureka was.
 I also couldn’t get into the Eureka storyline, and will probably have to go back and rewatch it at some point.
 Bozja on the other hand, had me hooked from the start, and there are some exciting cutscenes to look forward to.